pennmush/pennmush/README.SSL.md

 does not work on Windows.

 It requires the libevent 2.X library and headers to be installed.
 Get it through your OS's package system or at <http://libevent.org/>.
+If libevent is detected, the ssl slave is automatically enabled.

 To use the ssl_slave, a full `@shutdown` and restart of the mush has to take place after the mush source has been configured to enable it,